juanariviano/juanariviano/README.md

 - 💤 **Drowsiness Detection** – a YOLOv11s-based model for real-time monitoring.
 - 🌱 **Donation Platform** – connecting donors, volunteers, and events for environmental causes.

 Outside of studies, I enjoy following new developments in science and technology.
-I also hit the gym, play video games, and explore creative side projects.

 ### Let's Connect!
 - [LinkedIn](https://www.linkedin.com/in/juan-ariviano-chandra/)